Target powers through a pandemic; 2020 sales growth explodes - WTMJ

 AP Retail Writer

-NEW YORK (AP) — Target will plow $4 billion into its business each year for the next several years to redo its stores and add new ones as well as speed up its delivery network, as the discounter aims to keep up with increasingly demanding shoppers shaped by the pandemic.
+NEW YORK (AP) — Target will plow $4 billion into its business each year for the next several years to redo its stores, add new ones and speed up delivery as the discounter aims to keep up with increasingly demanding shoppers shaped by the pandemic.

 The company is also testing a “merchandise sortation hub” in Minneapolis and will build five more this year.
 The hubs will help sort packages and speed up deliveries to customers ordering more online.